Culverting Works and Drainage Maintenance Protocol 2019

 Culverting has a detrimental impact on the environment, resulting in a loss of features within a watercourse.
 The continuity of the river corridor is broken, adversely affecting the landscape and ecological value of the watercourse for migrating species.
 An existing or potential amenity would also be lost for present and future generations.

-Landowners and developers should seek the advice of the NYC Flood Risk Management Team as early as possible on any proposal, allowing sufficient time before the intended start date of the development or works.
-The consent application forms and details on how to apply and pay the appropriate fee are available on our website at making changes to waterway page.
+Landowners and developers should seek the advice of the North Yorkshire Council Flood Risk Management Team as early as possible on any proposal, allowing sufficient time before the intended start date of the development or works.
+The consent application forms and details on how to apply and pay the appropriate fee are available on our website at making changes to the waterway page.

-On receipt of a complete and valid application, NYC has a period of two months in which to determine it, but will aim to reach a decision as soon as possible within this timeframe.
+On receipt of a complete and valid application, North Yorkshire Council has a period of two months in which to determine it but will aim to reach a decision as soon as possible within this timeframe.
 As part of the process and where appropriate, various authorities including the Local Planning Authority, Highways Department, Environment Agency and Natural England will be consulted.
 This will enable the identification and resolution of possible problems before plans reach an advanced stage will minimise costs to all parties and will reduce the time taken to determine the application.

-Once determined, we will notify the applicant of NYC’s approval or refusal in writing along with a written copy of your consent or reason for refusal if applicable.
+Once determined, we will notify the applicant of North Yorkshire Council’s approval or refusal in writing along with a written copy of your consent or reason for refusal if applicable.

 Detailed design plans will need to be submitted with your consent application.
 An applicant should demonstrate that they have considered the environmental implications of all options, and preferably settle on the least environmentally damaging solution.

 If no other alternative is feasible, any proposed culvert length should be as short as possible and the diameter as large as possible.
-NYC specifies a minimum culvert diameter of 600mm, unless there are local conditions which prevent this and a clear and defensible case for an alternative size can be demonstrated.
+North Yorkshire Council specifies a minimum culvert diameter of 600mm, unless there are local conditions which prevent this and a clear and defensible case for an alternative size can be demonstrated.

 Culverts must be designed so they do not cause a restriction to flow and this must be demonstrated by submitted supporting evidence.
 They must not increase the risk of flooding or prevent maintenance of the adjacent open watercourse.
 Consideration. must also be given to overland flow paths in the event of a culvert becoming obstructed or overloaded.
 It should be ensured that flows will not affect property or cause unreasonable nuisance or harm.